HeyItsGwen/Respondy/README.md

 ## How To Use RespondyBot9000

 Using RespondyBot9000 is simple.
 It's twitter!
-If you want to read fun programming facts, simply find @RespondyB and read the timeline.
-If you want to have a fun programming fact tweeted to you, mention @RespondyB in a tweet, and it will reply with a random fact about a multitude of programming languages.
+If you want to read fun programming facts, simply find your accounts timeline! (@RespondyB was used for testing) If you want to have a fun programming fact tweeted to you, mention your account in a tweet, and it will reply with a random fact about a multitude of programming languages. (i.e: @RespondyB)
-If you'd like to have your tweet retweeted (don't abuse it!), use the hashtag #respondyb (with any capitalization) and that tweet will be retweeted as soon as RespondyBot9000 finds it!
+If you'd like to have your tweet retweeted (don't abuse it!), use the hashtag #respondyb (or whichever hashtag you set up the both with, with any capitalization) and that tweet will be retweeted as soon as RespondyBot9000 finds it!

-If you'd like to set up the bot to run on your own account, download the repo, run:
+If you'd like to set up the bot to run on your own account, You'll first need to get your twitter account approved on https://developer.twitter.com/, and create an app by clicking "apps" (in the top right, or in the dropdown menu on the left), and then clicking create an app.
+You'll then need to fill out a form about what the app does, what you're using it for, and your reasons for creating it.

+Once that's done, if it doesn't open your apps details automatically, find your app on the https://developer.twitter.com/, and click on details.
+From there you can click edit to change the apps icon, name, website, and other details.

+Once you have it set up as you'd like to, click on "keys and tokens", and then run:

 ```
 ruby /bin/RespondyB.rb
 ```
-From inside the root folder, and set up the authentication with your twitter account.
-To make the hashtag function work, you'll have to change this:
+From inside the root folder of the bot, and set up the authentication with your twitter account.
+It will ask for you keys, from the "keys and tokens" menu, and ask you to follow a link to log into your account.
+Whichever account you log into will do the tweeting, so make sure its the account you want!

+To make the hashtag function work with a different hashtag, you'll have to change this:
 ```
 def hashtag_responder
   search '#respondyb' do |tweet|